deltachat/deltachat-pages/es/help.md

 Relays are used to temporarily hold messages in case your device is offline.
-Relays are cheap and dumb servers, that do not store data as group states, your name or avatar - all that exist only on your device.
+Relays are cheap and dumb servers, that do not store any user data as group states, your name or avatar - all those exist only on your device.
-Relays are operated by different groups and people.
+Relays are operated by different groups and people, not under the control of Delta Chat developers.

-By default, after installation, a relay is **automatically set up**, so you do not need to care about that.
+By default, relays are **automatically set up**, so you do not need to care about that.
 However, if you want to,
 you can configure relays at **Settings → Advanced → Relays**:

+- You can **remove** a relay from the relay list (by long-tapping on it) and choosing the remove action.
+Before you remove your last relay, you will need to add another relay first.

-- You can **add** a relay by scanning its QR code;
+- You can **add** a relay by scanning its QR code or pasting its invite link;
-  [chatmail.at/relays](https://chatmail.at/relays) shows some known ones.
+  [chatmail.at/relays](https://chatmail.at/relays) shows some publically known ones.
   If you have multiple relays, you will receive messages on all of them.
-  Contacts learn your current relays automatically when you message them.

-- Pulsa en un retransmisor para establecerlo como **usado para enviar**.

-- If a relay is no longer working, you can **remove** it.

-Para más detalles y futuras posibilidades de los retransmisores, puedes seguir las discusiones en el [Foro](https://support.delta.chat).
+Adding or removing a relay will automatically inform your chat partners so they start or stop using a relay for chatting with you, respectively.

 ### ¿Puedo utilizar una dirección de email clásico con Delta Chat?